MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-UserBriefingConfig.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell V2 module.
 For more information, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2).

 Use the Get-UserBriefingConfig cmdlet to get the current state of the Briefing email flag for the specified user.
-To enable or disable the Briefing email for a user, use the Set-UserBriefingConfig cmdlet.
 For more details about configuring the Briefing email, see [Configure Briefing email](https://docs.microsoft.com/Briefing/be-admin).

 ## SYNTAX